 The person holding the object first confesses their part in the disagreement.
-Encourage them to say something like, “When I ____ I’m sure you felt _____.”
-Then they pass the object to the other person who also confessed their part in the disagreement.
+Encourage them to say something like, “When I ____, I’m sure you felt _____.”
+Then they pass the object to the other person who also confesses their part in the disagreement.

-Once the disagreement has been talked about, have each person take a turn praying confession to God for not showing love to their parent or sibling.
+Once the disagreement has been discussed, have each person take a turn praying confession to God for not showing love to their parent or sibling.
 We all need reminding that a sin against a person is ultimately a sin against our holy God.

 The Bible tells us so much about prayer!
 By walking through Jesus’ example of prayer that He gave to His disciples, your kids and teens will learn why we pray and what we should pray for.
 If you’d like practical tools to help your family structure your prayer time in a simple but effective way, check out all our prayer resources.

 - Check out this post for help teaching children to pray.

 - Grab some free printable Scripture cards for your prayer basket.

 - Do a family Bible study to complement the family prayer time!

 - Get a free school prayer calendar printable.

 Through practical tools & Bible-based resources, Kim Sorgius is dedicated to helping your family GROW in faith so you can be Not Consumed by life’s struggles.
 Author of popular kid’s devotional Bible studies and practical homeschooling tools, Kim has a master’s degree in education and curriculum design coupled with over 2 decades of experience working with kids and teens.
 Above all, her most treasured job is mother and homeschool teacher of four amazing kiddos.